 - Measuring cups and spoons

-- Plastic bag or glass container with a tight lid
+- Large ziploc bag or container with a tight lid

 - Sheet pan with wire rack